krissanawat/laravel-4-apipack/README.md

 * Apipack on [Packagist](https://packagist.org/packages/apipack/eden)
 * Apipack on [GitHub](https://github.com/taqmaninw/laravel-4-apipack)

-To get the latest version of Apipack simply require it in your `composer.json` file.
+To get the latest version of Apipack, simply require it in your `composer.json` file.

 ~~~
 "apipack/eden": "dev-master"